zarusz/Training_IoT/README.md

 }
 ```

-This message could be sent from the control app to turn the switch on.
+Another type of JSON message could be sent from the control app to turn the switch on.
 ```json
 {
 	"type": "switch",